 If squirrels have made their way in your home or business, we will help you humanely evict them!
 This is done by gently disrupting their current living situation through the use of unpleasant sounds and smells.
 Things like bright lights, blaring speakers and rags soaked in cider vinegar make the residence unappealing and will cause the animal to look for another space to dwell.

 We help to ensure the squirrel exits and cannot get back in by blocking all entry points.
 We also offer damage repair from any wildlife and preventative services.
-We have crafted our SMART system through study and experience so that wildlife removal is handled properly and humanely; protecting people, property and wildlife.
+As a certified Washington Department of Fish & Wildlife control operator, we have crafted our SMART system through study and experience so that wildlife removal is handled properly and humanely; protecting people, property and wildlife.